PsykeonOfficial/PsykeonOfficial/README.md

-- 👋 Hi, I’m @PsykeonOfficial (aka Nikodemus of Psykeon)
+- 👋 Hi, I’m Nikodemus of Psykeon (aka @PsykeonOfficial)
 - 🧙‍♂️ I’m a technomancer interested in blending tech and occultism, with a focus on open source, data ownership and self-direction
 - 🌱 I’m currently learning Python, HTML, JavaScript and CSS
 - 📫 Reach me @PsykeonOfficial on X, and u/PsykeonOfficial on Reddit